mkmark/x4-notes/README.md

 ### workforce

-Workforce can be seen as providing 20-50% of the output (at all production stages!) with ice, which is easy to mine and quite abundant.
+The workforce can be seen as providing 20-50% of the output (at all production stages!) with ice, which is easy to mine and quite abundant.

-The down side is that, unlike silicon and ore which will not be consumed when the module is not producing, ice will be consumed to support workfoce continuously.
+The downside is that, unlike silicon and ore which will not be consumed when the module is not producing, ice will be consumed to support workfoce continuously.
 It is fair though, as the employees cannot be fired simply because the factory is not working.
-It is not fair that, the workforce will not shift themselves to those actual producing modules.
+It is not fair that the workforce will not shift themselves to those actual producing modules.

-Use Argon workforce for long term benefits.
+Use Argon workforce for long-term benefits.

 see also